MichaelCurrin/code-cookbook/README.md

 Sometimes the "recipe" in a directory is a group of scripts and possibly configs which work together.

 Sometimes there is just a collection of ingredients which are similar and can be used in a larger recipe.
-For example, a collection of ESLint config files from various sources.
+For example, a collection of ESLint config files from various sources, or some boilerplate HTML and CSS to add an element to a Jekyll site.

+I have a lot of template or "quickstart" repos on GitHub, but sometimes there are too specific for a larger setup.
+So this cookbook repo can take the most useful parts of those repos and put them in here as snippets with detail comments.
+This is a nice balance between entire files or projects which are not all relevant (or up to date) and giving one-line definitions of fields and allowed values.

 ## About